Article Link: https://www.icij.org/investigations/implant-files/how-lobbying-blocked-european-safety-checks-for-dangerous-medical-implants/

 Article Title: How lobbying blocked european safety checks for dangerous medical implants

+The article goes on to talk about a 2010 scandal involving metal-on-metal implants.
+Many metal-on-metal implants were pulled from the market as people began to realize that they were failing at extremely high rates.
+As the scandal unraveled, a group of journalists went undercover, posing as metal-on-metal hip device manufacturers, and visited EVPU.
+EVPU is a Slovakian firm that the government has put in charge of testing whether products are safe for use in the European Union.
 The journalists presented the EVPU with a mock-up drawing for a fake metal-on-metal hip implant, which was designed to be identical to a hip implant that had already been recalled.
 The EVPU approved the fake hip design.
 The exchange exposed blatant corruption and carelessness in medical device regulation.